Childproofing and Kid-Friendly Decorating

 Buy furniture in fabrics and colors that can withstand rough treatment.

-Check to see what type of storage containers/seating is out there.
-Also look for multipurpose storage units such as cubes that can serve as tables and videocassette storage.
+Check to see what type of storage/seating is out there.
+Also look for multipurpose storage units such as cubes that can serve as tables and media storage.

 Decorate furniture for kids’ rooms by painting it bright colors and decoupaging with designs cut from wrapping paper.